Author Policies and Guidelines

 Some materials such as theses and dissertations are accepted based on the reputation of the university that conferred the degree.

 This repository is dedicated to transparency.
 Examine each item record for details on its review type and acquisition method.
+Click here for a list of acquisition and review types.

 Previous and Simultaneous Publishing